 Ms. Gerrish has more than 30 years of experience in the financial services industry having worked at The Office of the Comptroller of the Currency, Bank of Boston, Fleet Bank, and Bank of America.
 She has served the Commonwealth for five years as Deputy Commissioner and General Counsel.
 Gerrish is a graduate of Connecticut College, has a Master’s in Business Administration from Boston University and a Juris Doctorate degree from Suffolk University Law School.

 Jay P. Bienvenu, Senior Deputy Commissioner

-Mr. Bienvenu was appointed Senior Deputy Commissioner in the DIS unit in 2006.
-In this role, Mr. Beinvenu oversees risk management supervision for state-chartered banks and credit unions.
+Jay Bienvenu was appointed Senior Deputy Commissioner in the DIS unit in 2006.
+In this role, Mr. Bienvenu oversees risk management supervision for state-chartered banks and credit unions.
 Before becoming Senior Deputy Commissioner, Mr. Bienvenu was the DOB's DIS Deputy Commissioner.
 As Deputy Commissioner he oversaw the examination and supervision of Massachusetts banks and credit unions.

 Paul A. Gibson, Senior Deputy Commissioner

 Paul Gibson was appointed Senior Deputy Commissioner for the Non-Depository Institution Supervision (NDIS) unit in 2012.
 In this role, Mr. Gibson oversees the licensing, financial safety and soundness, and consumer compliance examinations of non-depository licensees.

 Mr. Gibson began his career with the DOB in 1996 as an Assistant Bank Examiner.
 He has held many bank examiner and management positions throughout his tenure.
 Before joining the DOB, he worked in various positions in the banking industry.
 Mr. Gibson holds a Bachelor of Science in Business Administration degree in Finance from Suffolk University.